The WildArt Mongolia Expedition group art exhibition was held at the Union of Mongolian Artists Gallery in Ulaanbaatar from June 27 to July 8, 2014.

 En route between these special places we saw wonderful things every day since, in the Land of Blue Skies, more than in most places, the journey really is the destination.

 American and Mongolian artists collaborated and learned from each other, painting and sketchiing our way across the Gobi.

 The purpose of the field collaboration was to share information and ideas.
 My goals were to offer information on how to gather reference for wildlife/nature art and how to use art to support conservation.
 This included demonstrating how American artists carry out fieldwork, including the use of camera equipment and sketch journals.

 The Mongols have a deeply embedded land ethic going back over 1000 years (the toes of the traditional herder’s boots are upturned so as not to scuff the earth) and there is substantial grassroots support for conservation.
 The arrival of extremely large mining projects, upon which Mongolia’s economic future depends, is a source of both hope and great concern.

-I would like this cross-culture collaboration to provide one way, through the arts, of showing how special the land and wildlife of Mongolia are.
-We will be visiting three areas with endangered species and habitats at risk.
+I hope is that this cross-culture collaboration will provide one way, through the arts, of showing how special the land and wildlife of Mongolia are.
+We visited three areas with endangered species and habitats at risk.
 Artists can bring a very special focus and attention to conservation and environmental issues.
-The WildArt Mongolia Expedition is my way of doing this in one particular part of the world.
+The WildArt Mongolia Expeditions are my way of doing this in one particular part of the world.

-Expedition arrangements are being made and staff provided by Nomadic Journeys, with whom I have traveled for six out of my seven trips to Mongolia.
-We’ll be traveling in rugged go-anywhere Russian vans, tent camping for 18 nights under millions of stars, surrounded by peace and quiet that’s almost impossible to find anymore.
+Expedition arrangements were made and staff provided by Nomadic Journeys, with whom I have traveled for six out of my seven trips to Mongolia.
+We traveled in rugged go-anywhere Russian vans, tent camping for 18 nights under millions of stars, surrounded by peace and quiet that’s almost impossible to find anymore.

-The Expedition tent, housing the kitchen and dining area, along with work and relaxation space, will be a traditional Mongol summer tent called a “maikhan”.
+The Expedition tent, housing the kitchen and dining area, along with work and relaxation space, was a traditional Mongol summer tent called a “maikhan”.